-- Segments: Use the segments you created on ideas to further narrow down or give additional insight into the users who would be interested in a particular feature.
+- Segments (Premium plan): Use the segments you created on ideas to further narrow down or give additional insight into the users who would be interested in a particular feature.
 Learn more.

-- Dev Effort: Create a custom field to input the cost of building specific features as you meet with Engineering and get their input.
+- Dev Effort (Premium plan): Create a custom field to input the cost of building specific features as you meet with Engineering and get their input.
 This helps you further evaluate not just the impact, but what is the cost of the feature you are considering.
 Learn more.

-- Scores: Combine Segments and Dev Effort into a single score to help you further analyze features.
+- Scores (Premium plan): Combine Segments and Dev Effort into a single score to help you further analyze features.
 Learn more.